 A small batch of Pumpkin Spice Sugar Cookies with Maple Icing are a delicious way to welcome Fall!
-This is an easy recipe for a classic sugar cookie cutout that is flavored with pumpkin pie spice.
+This is an easy cut out sugar cookie recipe that makes soft and tender cookies perfectly spiced with pumpkin pie spice.
 Then the charming pumpkin shaped cookies are decorated with maple syrup royal icing.
 Who says everything has to taste like pumpkin for Fall!?

 Sugar cookies aren’t just for decorated Christmas cookies!
 But I think we knew that.
 When you think about the little sugar cookie, they are the perfect base cookie that you can flavor any way you like.

 However, I haven’t always liked sugar cookies.
 I wasn’t a huge fan of the uninteresting flavor, but mostly, it was task of rolling and decorating what seemed to be a thousand cookies.
 Fast forward to this recipe for Pumpkin Spice Sugar Cookies, and I am a converted sugar cookie lover.
 For a few reasons:

 - Sugar cookies can be flavored – hence, this recipe.

 - Cutting out the sugar cookie doesn’t have to be time consuming – I’m learning to appreciate the simplicity of one cookie cutout per batch of sugar cookies.